asett0/petal/README.md

 # petal
-A plotting library for elm
+A quantitavtive plotting library for Elm written using algebra driven design principles.